 On 8 May 1954, Curried Goanna was among the foods served at a special Northern Territory night at a Sydney nightclub, the Colony Club.
 The night was designed as a tribute to the stars of the Claude Chauvel film Jedda.
-However, the aboriginal star of the film, Robert Tudawali, was unable to attend because Australian law at that time banned aboriginal people from being on licensed premises.

 The Colony Club, in Sylvania, south of Sydney, claimed to be Australia’s largest nightclub, with two dance floors and a total seating capacity for 1000 people.
 The dance floors opened onto a beer garden, barbecue and swimming pool set in five acres of garden.
 Formerly a roadhouse and nightclub known as Oyster Bill’s, it had been transformed under the guidance of restaurateur Tony Clerici, formerly of Romano’s restaurant in Sydney.
 Clerici’s culinary credentials were impressive.
 Described as a “chef par excellence and world famous restauranteur [sic]” he claimed to have cooked national dishes in every country of Europe and prepared food for many royals, including the Duke and Duchess of Windsor.